DeepankRx/RPS/README.md

 # RPS
-A simple game script for rock paper and scissor...and remember type everything in capital
+A simple game script for rock paper and scissor...